Elon

 How to Pronounce Elon

 Our model has identified 7 different pronunciations for the name Elon.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 43.2% confident that Elon is pronounced as EE-lahn.
-The next most likely pronunciation is EH-luhn, at 13.6% confidence.
+Our model is 43.2% confident that Elon is pronounced as EE-lahn, which has 2 syllables.
+The next most likely pronunciation is IH-luhn, at 13.6% confidence, with 2 syllables.

 2